llm-bible/llm-bible.github.io/_publications/su2021ernie.markdown

 bibkey: su2021ernie
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2106.02241"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Distillation', 'Pretraining Methods', 'BERT', 'Transformer', 'Applications']
+tags: ['Transformer', 'Tools', 'Efficiency and Optimization', 'Applications', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'BERT', 'Distillation']
 ---
 Pretrained language models (PLMs) such as BERT adopt a training paradigm which first pretrain the model in general data and then finetune the model on